UCBerkeleySETI/turbo_seti/README.md

 If you have not yet installed blimpy, do so in this manner:

-`python3 -m pip install -U git+https://github.com/UCBerkeleySETI/blimpy`
+`python3 -m pip install --user -U git+https://github.com/UCBerkeleySETI/blimpy`

 Then, install turbo_seti directly from this repository:

-`python3 -m pip install -U git+https://github.com/UCBerkeleySETI/turbo_seti`
+`python3 -m pip install --user -U git+https://github.com/UCBerkeleySETI/turbo_seti`

 ## NVIDIA GPU Users